Lisbon Miradouros: The 11 Most Beautiful Viewpoints in Lisbon

 Miradouro do Parque Eduardo VII in Lisbon

-From the Miradouro do Parque Eduardo VII you can look all the way down to the Tagus River
+From Parque Eduardo VII you can look all the way down to the Tagus River

 How to get to Miradouro do Parque Eduardo VII

-The best way to get there is to take the metro to Marquês de Pombal station.
-If you are exploring Lisbon with hop-on hop-off buses, you can also hop off there.
+Take the metro to Marquês de Pombal station.
+If you’re exploring Lisbon with hop-on hop-off buses, this is also a convenient stop.

 Directions